Technologicat/unpythonic/README.md

 Already done elsewhere, see [PyMonad](https://bitbucket.org/jason_delaat/pymonad/) or [OSlash](https://github.com/dbrattli/OSlash) if you need them.
 Especially the `List` monad can be useful also in Python, e.g. to make an [`amb`](https://rosettacode.org/wiki/Amb) without `call/cc`.
 Compare [this solution in Ruby](http://www.randomhacks.net/2005/10/11/amb-operator/), with `call/cc`.

 If you want to roll your own monads for whatever reason, there's [this silly hack](https://github.com/Technologicat/python-3-scicomp-intro/blob/master/examples/monads.py) that wasn't packaged into this; or just read Stephan Boyer's quick introduction [[part 1]](https://www.stephanboyer.com/post/9/monads-part-1-a-design-pattern) [[part 2]](https://www.stephanboyer.com/post/10/monads-part-2-impure-computations) [[super quick intro]](https://www.stephanboyer.com/post/83/super-quick-intro-to-monads) and figure it out, it's easy.
 (Until you get to `State` and `Reader`, where [this](http://brandon.si/code/the-state-monad-a-tutorial-for-the-confused/) and maybe [this](https://gaiustech.wordpress.com/2010/09/06/on-monads/) can be helpful.)

+### Wait, no `cons` and friends?

+[If you insist](https://github.com/Technologicat/python-3-scicomp-intro/blob/master/examples/beyond_python/lisplists.py) (but that's a silly teaching example, not optimized for production use).

 ## Installation